gruposantander/digital-trust-authorization-code-profile-specs/dtp-authorization-code-flow.md

 ## Initiate Authorization Response Validation

-The Client MUST validate that the Inititate Authorization Response contains a valid `request_uri` and `expires_in` parameters.
+The Client MUST validate that the Inititate Authorization Response contains valid `request_uri` and `expires_in` parameters.

 ## _errors_ member in Successful Initiate Authorization Response {#error-member}

-This specification add an additional field called `errors` in the successful response of the initiate authorize response, the original fields (`request_uri` and `expires_in`) are described in in Section 2.2. of [@!OAuth.PAR].
+This specification adds an additional field called `errors` in the successful response of the initiate authorize response,.
+The original fields (`request_uri` and `expires_in`) are described in in Section 2.2. of [@!OAuth.PAR].

-`errors` member is an OPTIONAL field of type array that contain a list of errors that are detected in the `claims` request parameter (see section 5.5. of [@!OIDC].
+The `errors` member is an OPTIONAL field of type array that contains a list of errors that are detected in the `claims` request parameter (see section 5.5. of [@!OIDC].

-The purpose of this new field is to avoid the RP wait until the end of the process when exchange the code for the `id_token` in the `/token` endpoint or when obtain the claims in the user info endpoint using the `access_token` to know about an error in the request syntax, this fields give the RP a quick feedback in the success response, this means that RP can continue with the process but is already aware about the problem.
+The purpose of this new field is to avoid the RP having to wait until the end of the process when exchanging the code for the `id_token` in the `/token` endpoint or when obtaining the claims in the user info endpoint using the `access_token` to know about an error in the request syntax.
+These fields give the RP instant feedback in the success response, meaning the RP can continue with the process, whilst being informed about the issue.

 The following is a non-normative example of a `errors` member structure